 Jill began her education at Weber State University in 1998, and finished with the University of Phoenix earning her Bachelor's degree in Communication.
 She has over 13 years professional experience in account management and inside sales.
 Her dream was to own and run her own company, so her education and professional background laid the perfect ground work to start Eidolon House.

-Jill works behind the scenes maintaining the business side of things: Billing and book-keeping, organizing and scheduling, website design and content, etc. She has begun an apprenticeship learning conservation and restoration while working along side Joseph, and will jump in and help on projects when Joseph needs an extra pair of hands.
+Jill works behind the scenes maintaining the business side of things: Billing and book-keeping, organizing and scheduling, website design and content, social media, etc. She has begun an apprenticeship learning conservation and restoration while working alongside Joseph, and will jump in and help on projects when Joseph needs an extra pair of hands.

 While building Eidolon House Jill has been free to experiment with her creativity and has developed talents in paper marbling, leather work, assisting with conservation and binding projects, and fiber arts such as hand spinning wool, natural dyeing, crocheting and weaving.